FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Experimental Results

-From Table~\ref{tab:acc} and Figure~\ref{fig:accuacy}, we can observe that although FedCross alleviates the performance degradation caused by data heterogeneity, the non-IID scenarios still lead to the degradation of model performance.
+For the same dataset, although FedCross can alleviate the performance degradation caused by various data heterogeneity factors, compared with their IID counterpart, the non-IID scenarios still lead to worse classification performance, especially when $\beta$ is small.
 Furthermore, we find that in non-IID scenarios, FedCross requires more FL training rounds to converge.
-From Figure~\ref{fig:accuacy}, we can find that the above situation also exists in other baselines.
-FedCross does better than them in the same case.
-Therefore, FedCross can effectively deal with various heterogeneous data scenarios.
+Note that all the above phenomena are also applicable to all the baselines.
+In other words, the training in non-IID scenarios is more difficult than the training in IID scenarios.
+From Table~\ref{tab:acc} and Figure~\ref{fig:accuacy}, we can find that FedCross achieves the best performance for both IID and non-IID scenarios.

-\subsubsection{Impacts of datasets}
+\subsubsection{Impacts of Datasets}

-From Table~\ref{tab:acc} and Figure~\ref{fig:accuacy}, we can observe that on the three datasets, FedCross has significantly improved FL performance, especially for datasets with complex tasks.
+From Table~\ref{tab:acc}, we can observe that for all the three datasets, FedCross can significantly improve the classification performance compared with baselines, especially for complex datasets.
+As an example shown in Figure~\ref{fig:accuacy}, we can observe that FedCross benefits CIFAR-10 and CIFAR-100 more than FEMNIST.

-\subsubsection{Impacts of models}
+\subsubsection{Impacts of Models}

-From Figure~\ref{fig:accuacy}, we can observe that for all models, FedCross can achieve significant performance improvement.
-Although the convergence of FedCross will be significantly slower than baselines if the model has too many parameters, FedCross is able to reach its peak before other baselines reach their peaks in the non-IID scenarios.
-In addition, we propose two training acceleration methods to deal with the slow convergence problem.
-Please see Sec.~\ref{sec:acceleration} for the evaluation of them.
+From Figure~\ref{fig:accuacy}, we can observe that for the same dataset but different underlying DNN models, FedCross can still achieve the best classification performance.
+When adopting a model with a larger volume of parameters, although the convergence of FedCross may be slower than the baselines at the beginning of training, we can observe that FedCross can achieve much better classification accuracy at the end of training.
+Meanwhile, to achieve the best possible classification accuracy, FedCross uses much fewer training rounds.
+To accelerate the convergence of FedCross at the beginning of training, we proposed two training acceleration methods.
+Please refer to Section \ref{sec:acceleration} for more details.